UBC-MDS/aRidanalyis/README.md

 ### `arid_linreg`

 This function takes in the data frame of interest and performs a regular linear regression with the given regularization and features.
-The function then outputs an sklearn regression model for prediction and an equivalent statsmodel regression model to provide inference.
+The function then outputs a regression model for prediction and an equivalent model to provide inference.

 ### `arid_logreg`

 This function takes in a data frame and performs either binomial or multinomial classification based on user inputs.
-The function then outputs an sklearn logistic regression model for prediction and an equivalent statsmodel logit regression model to provide inference.
+The function then outputs a logistic regression model for prediction and an equivalent model to provide inference.

 ### `arid_countreg`

 This function takes a dataframe, its categorical and continuous variables and other user inputs to perform a Poisson regression.
-The function will return a sklearn Poisson regressor model for prediction and a wrapper statsmodel for inference purposes.
+The function will return a Poisson regressor model for prediction and an equivalent model for inference purposes.

 ## R Ecosystem Role